jadametz/README/First1on1.md

 __What are your goals for this year?
 And for the next 3 months?__

 > This year I'm looking to settle into my role as an Engineering Manager.
 It's a new type of work so I'm confident there will be challenges and obstacles to overcome.
 Feeling _less unsure_ feels like a good 12 month goal.
-Over the next 3 I'm focusing on a smooth transition between managers for the team.

 __What do you need from your manager?__